Orthopedic Foundation for Active Lifestyles Named Internationally Approved Teaching Center

 NY, NY and Greenwich, CT, June 2006.
 The Greenwich-based Orthopedic Foundation for Active Lifestyles has been approved as a teaching center by the International Society of Arthroscopy, Knee Surgery and Orthopedic Sports Medicine.
 The Foundation becomes one of 120 such teaching centers worldwide so designated for their ability to host doctors and other health-care professionals who require advanced training in arthroscopy, knee surgery and orthopedic sports medicine.

 “Being named a teaching center fits perfectly with our mission of medical education and research in the area of orthopedic and sports medicine,” said Kevin Plancher, M.D., founder and chairman of the Foundation.
-Dr. Plancher is a leading orthopedic surgeon and sports medicine specialist and head of Plancher Orthopaedics & Sports Medicine PLLC with offices in New York City and Connecticut.
+Dr. Plancher is a leading orthopedic surgeon and sports medicine specialist and head of Plancher Orthopaedics PLLC with offices in New York City and Connecticut.
 “When we started the Foundation five years ago, our vision was to bring the latest procedures and technology to practitioners worldwide,” he said.

 That vision has been accomplished through the Foundation’s BioSkills Lab, a training facility that can accommodate six to 24 students or physicians at six stations outfitted with suction, irrigation and electrical power.
 In addition to its on-site capacity, the BioSkills Lab is electronically capable of offering interactive educational seminars and anatomy workshops to physicians, researchers and fellows off-site through live-feed line capabilities.